ThreatLockerIvan/ZTW24/Metasploit-CTF/Write-Ups/Dina.md

 > This will give you a nice shell but no tab completions, so be sure to spell correctly.

-Looking at the shell given, we are running at *www-data*.
+Looking at the shell given, we are running as the user "*www-data*".
 We have completed step 1 of getting access to the machine.
 The next step is getting access to root from here.

 # Privilege Escalation

-Now that we have our access point, we need to know all of the ways that we are allowed to use root.
+Now that we have access to the machine, we need to know all of the ways that we are allowed to use root.
 We can check all the executables that we are allowed to run as root with `sudo`.